bevacqua/ultramarked/README.md

 ### options.ultrasanitize

 As of right now, Marked encodes **all** HTML input when `sanitize = true`.
-Set this option to true to use the [AngularJS Sanitizer](https://github.com/angular/angular.js/blob/master/lib/htmlparser/htmlparser.js) sanitizer, tweaked to disallow script and style tags.
+Set this option to true to use the [AngularJS Sanitizer][2] sanitizer, tweaked to disallow script and style tags.

+### options.iframes

+If you are using `ultrasanitize`, you can pass in an array of strings or regular expressions that match permitted `iframe` targets.

 ### options.terminal

 Prettifies the code for terminal output!
 Incompatible with `ultralight`, which will be disabled when `terminal` is enabled.
 Also turns off `ultrasanitize`, because color codes.
+Luckily none of that will be an issue when rendering HTML for the terminal!

 ![terminal.png][1]